 There are lots of tourist facilities around the shoreline and a few of the things to do in Hamamatsu that I’ve already mentioned are closer to the lake than the city.
 But here are the other main attractions.

-Most of the hot baths here are connected to hotels and ryokans, but can be used by day visitors as well as guests.
-The most popular ones are the Sago Royal Hotel and Hanasaki-no-yu, which has indoor and outdoor baths.
+Most of the hot baths here are connected to hotels and ryokans but can be used by day visitors as well as guests.
+The most popular ones are the Sago Royal Hotel and Hanasaki-no-yu, which have indoor and outdoor baths.

 You can’t really miss the Kanzanji Ropeway, which stretches across the water from the Kanzanji Onsen area, up to the top of a forested hill.

 The ride up the ropeway in the carriage only takes a few minutes and deposits you at a multi-storey building with different viewing points for spectacular vistas across the lake, over the region, and even out to sea.

 Among the shops and food outlets at the top of the hill, there’s also the Hamanako Orgel Museum, which has an interesting collection of music machines (a lovely link back to the musical heritage of Hamamatsu).